Co-Lab-You-Belong-in-Tech/Simul/README.md

 # Simul
-Simul aims to make finding an accountability buddy easy and fast.
+Simul aims to make finding an accountability partner fast and easy.